NoahStolk/ddinfo-web/docs/game-formats/leaderboard-api.md

 ## POST http://dd.hasmodai.com/backend15/get_scores.php

-Used to get 100 scores from the leaderboard.
+Used to get scores from the leaderboard (max 100 at a time).

 ### Parameters